open-pages-org/LatchyProbe/Macros/README.md

   RESPOND MSG="Current Z position: { printer.toolhead.position.z } - Probe is clear of bed"
 ```

-## Macro to set the probe to either retract or extend
+## Macro SET_PROBE to set the probe to either retract or extend
 This will check the current probe setting and call for the probe to be cycled if needed.
 Query_Probe must be used before this macro and then use 'SET_PROBE ACTION=retract' or 'SET_PROBE ACTION=extend'
 ```SET_PROBE